-I usually write articles and blogs based on the current state of affairs in our industry or based on the feedback I’m getting from customers at the time.
+I usually write articles based on the current situation in our industry or based on the feedback I’m getting from customers at the time.

 Some of these folks are quite concerned because the lender representative will call constantly, will quote everything from company size to monthly volume as a reason for doing the loan with them but not necessarily solid benefits to the borrower.

 These borrowers are saying that they are really being pressured to accept worse loans or make a commitment on the spot that they are not ready to make.

 Some say that the salespeople are even getting mad at them when they say they want to shop around first or when they present a proposal like the one they received from All Reverse Mortgage because it’s so much lower than the one the other salesman gave them

 I talked to a woman yesterday who even told me that she had just hung up on a lender representative who told her she was “stupid” if she did not take his deal after being very condescending to her.

 High Pressure Sales – Results from Commercial Ads

 Have you received pressure like this from a reverse mortgage originator?
 Because if you have, that’s wrong!